 Jesus was born to rule all the kingdoms of the world.
 The desire to fulfill his calling was strong.
 Speaking of Jerusalem, Jesus said, “how often I have longed to gather your children together, as a hen gathers her chicks under her wings, but you were not willing.”
 Jesus’ desire to protect his people would not be fulfilled during his lifetime on earth unless he submitted to the devil and he knew it.

-If Jesus had worshiped the devil, he would have become the devil’s slave.
-I’ve watched assistant pastors become slaves to the senior pastor thinking pleasing a man would create opportunity to fulfill a God given calling.
+If Jesus had worshiped the devil to obtain his heart’s desire, he would have become the devil’s slave.
+I’ve watched assistant pastors become slaves to the senior pastor thinking pleasing a man would create an opportunity to fulfill a God-given calling.
 I’ve seen Pastors take advantage of this weakness by promising opportunities that never appear.
 Instead, the assistant pastor is delegated menial work that leaves him or her unfulfilled.
 I’ve also watched both come to bitter ends.

 The devil raised the stakes substantially when he appealed to Jesus’ desire.
 He cannot drag our hearts away from God and deceive us.
 But he can prey on this weak spot by promising immediate gratification.
 The devil miscalculated the purity in Jesus’ heart.
 His desire for authority was rooted in love and the devil failed.

 We should not condemn ourselves when our flesh is weak.
 If Jesus needed help to fulfill God’s plan, so will we.
 Don’t run from God, run to him and tell him the truth.
 Only God can give us the strength to obey his commands.
 He may not change his plan for our lives, but if our hearts belong to him, he will help us.
-While Jesus was praying, an angel appeared and strengthened him.
+While Jesus prayed, an angel appeared to strengthen him.

 If we worship God, sinful desires will not control us because God is able to keep us from sin.
-God has not left us alone to battle temptations from without and within anymore than he left Israel alone in the desert.
+God has not left us alone to battle temptations from without and temptations from within any more than he left Israel alone in the desert.
 If we overcome temptation, we do well.
 If we succumb to temptation, God provides a way out through the ministry of the intercessor.

 Jesus is a sinless high priest.
 He meets our need to be children who are pure and blameless.
 We often fail to overcome when tempted, but we don’t have to worry.
 We don’t need to fret that the sins we commit in ignorance make us unacceptable to God.
 Jesus is acceptable and God helps us based on who Jesus is – a holy, blameless, pure son set apart from sinners who is seated at God’s right hand faithfully interceding for us.
 Therefore, Jesus is able to save anyone who comes to God through him, and we are able to pray with confidence that God will help us.

 Mercy and grace are abundantly available in our time of need.
 Whether the temptation comes from without or within we have a faithful high priest that is well able to restore us to right relationship with God, so what is the problem?
-God gave Jacob’s children a faithful intercessor, and all who embrace Abraham’s faith a better intercessor.
-Why do the children of faith perish in deserts just like the children of law?
+God gave Jacob’s children a faithful intercessor in Moses and all who embrace Abraham’s faith a better intercessor.
+Why do God’s people perish in deserts?
 The answer to this question lies in who is doing the tempting.

 TEMPTATION THAT IS SIN